ChristopherSchang/starter-hugo-academic/content/work_in_progress/LTV-shock/index.md

 ---
-This paper explores the aggregate and distributional effects of loan-to-value (LTV) tightening using a Heterogeneous-Agent New Keynesian (HANK) model.
+This paper explores the aggregate and distributional effects of loan-to-value (LTV) tightening shocks, and their interaction with monetary policy, using a Heterogeneous-Agent New Keynesian (HANK) model.
 Households in the model face income risk, housing decisions, and collateral constraints.
-The tightening of the LTV affects the economy through aggregate demand effects.
-General equilibrium channels amplify the impact of stricter LTV limits, disproportionately affecting borrowers with high LTV limits.
-Monetary policy accommodation mitigates these effects, reducing the costs of stricter LTV regulations.
+Stricter LTV limits affect the economy through aggregate demand effects, triggering a decline in aggregate consumption, house prices and inflation.
+Our results suggest that general equilibrium channels amplify the impact of LTV tightening, disproportionately affecting highly leveraged borrowers.
+Stronger monetary policy accommodation mitigates these effects, limiting the aggregate costs of stricter LTV regulations and their unequal burden across households.
+These findings highlight the importance of coordinated macroprudential and monetary policies.